angular/material-start/README.md

 * In the HTML, only load the **System loader** and the configuration module
 > Notice no stylesheets are loaded here... they are injected later upon demand
-* Configure the system loader to laod the app/boot module.
+* Configure the system loader to load the app/boot module.

 ```html
    <head>